-Pfizer has established policies designed to mitigate human rights violations risks in our business and supply chain.
+Pfizer has established policies designed to mitigate adverse human rights risks in our business and supply chain.
 We expect all our employees and suppliers to be aware of, and comply with, their obligations set out in our policies.
 As needed, Pfizer reviews and updates its policies and procedures related to fundamental human rights.